 All undergraduate applicants will be given a rank score.
 The tables on pg.
-100-101 show the rank scores required for guaranteed entry in 2022, specific subject and credit requirements and any other requirements you need for admission into the University of Auckland's undergraduate programmes.
-For more information about individual programme requirements refer to the relevant faculty undergraduate prospectus or website.
+102-103 show the rank scores required for guaranteed entry in 2023, specific subject and credit requirements and any other requirements you need for admission into the University of Auckland's undergraduate programmes.
+You are advised also to apply separately for any conjoint programme.
+For more information about specific programme requirements refer to the relevant faculty undergraduate prospectus or website.